getporter/porter/docs/content/install.md

 plugins are installed by default.

-You can update an existing plugin, or install a new plugin using the `porter plugin plugin` command:
+You can update an existing plugin, or install a new plugin using the `porter plugin install` command:

 ```console
 $ porter plugin install azure --version canary
 installed azure plugin v0.1.1-10-g7071451 (7071451)
 ```

-All of the Porter authored plugins are published to `https://cdn.porter.sh/plugins/atom.xml`.
+All of the Porter-authored plugins are published to `https://cdn.porter.sh/plugins/atom.xml`.

 [releases]: https://github.com/deislabs/porter/releases